quotequack/forcepaste/README.md

 cd target/release && sudo cp forcepaste /usr/bin/
 ```
 ##### Windows
-If u compiled it on windows u should get a .exe: pin it to ur taskbar
+If u compiled it on windows u should get a .exe: pin it to your taskbar